cerbos/tutorial/src/04-calling-cerbos/README.md

 }
 ```

+You can find the Swagger defintion of the Cerbos API via going to the root of the Cerbos instance - for examle [http://localhost:3592](http://localhost:3592) if running on the default port.

 # Conclusion

 Now that you have made the first call to Cerbos you can move on to a way of checking policy logic without having to make individual calls each time by writing unit tests.